RyanJRasmussen/Checkers/README.md

 Pieces will be set up in their correct positions when a game is started

-A button to restart the game/reset the positions of the pieces

 Move limitation by piece type, and altering moves by color

 Piece move options are highlighted in some way, showing where the selected piece is allowed to move